T-vK/WhoLockedMe/README.md

 #### Future ideas include:
 - only show handles that are definitely locking a file
 - in the network port tab, show more info like IP addresses and remote ports
+- also show udp ports, not only tcp
 - option to force a process to stop listenting on a certain port
 - context menu for the listview
 - smaller buttons